-The second way to translate your content to another language is to do it via your engagement steps.
+If you want to support multiple languages within a single voice experience, set your default language as noted above, then update your language for specific Engagement Steps.
 To change the language of an engagement step, go to Engagement Step while managing your voice application and click on the engagement step you’d like to change the language for.

 From there, click “Advance Setup” from the right side setup panel and select your language setup.

 This functionality makes it possible to support multiple languages within the same voice experience and allows users to select their own language on the fly.

 Working with translations within True Reply is easy and straight forward but the key is to not over think things.
 True Reply handles the automated translation of all your Engagement so just setup your content in English and let the platform take care of the rest.

 If you’re leveraging Response Handling for Dynamic Scoring, logic branching, or SMS alerts, be sure to use English during all that setup.
 Use logic branching to direct participants to the proper engagement step for a specific language.

 The only aspect of your application setup where you need to provide your own translated content for a target language is in your applications meta data setup.

 - Application Description

 - Application Keywords